ainabjerke/adventure_trails_hikes/README.md

 ## Description

-This project was my semester project through my first year of studies.
-It is an travel website featuring leissure trips for men and women.
+This project was my semester project during my first year of studies.
+It is a travel website featuring leisure trips for men and women.

 Some features:
 - Responsive layout